Steve--Hunter/EasyChineseTones/README.md

     1. Edit the database data with questions (questions.json) and prompts (prompts.json).
 Generate a private key using Firebase Settings/Service Accounts (download the JSON cert file generated to the functions folder), and edit `functions/database.js` with the:
       - path to the JSON cert file.
-      - database name databaseURL:, from Firebase - Project Settings - Service Accounts (Node.js option) Now populate the database: `node database.js` (may need to update to the latest firebase-functions SDK by running "npm i --save firebase-functions@latest" inside your functions folder).
+      - database name databaseURL:, from Firebase - Project Settings - Service Accounts (Node.js option) Now populate the database: `node database.js` (in functions folder) (may need to update to the latest firebase-functions SDK by running "npm i --save firebase-functions@latest" inside your functions folder).
 Operation is successful when 'Database updated' is displayed, the command will keep updating, to quit type ctrl-C (note: need to run command in the \functions folder, and have the .json file there)
-    1. Run `firebase deploy` and take note of the endpoint where the fulfillment webhook has been published.
+    1. Run `firebase deploy` (in root folder) and take note of the endpoint where the fulfillment webhook has been published.
 It should look like `Function URL (triviaGame): https://us-central1-YOUR_PROJECT.cloudfunctions.net/triviaGame`.
 The command will also deploy the static assets at `https://us-central1-YOUR_PROJECT.cloudfunctions.net/`.
 1. Go back to the Dialogflow console and select *Fulfillment* from the left navigation menu.
 Enable *Webhook*, set the value of *URL* to the `Function URL` from the previous step, then click *Save*.
 1. Select *Integrations* from the left navigation menu and open the *Settings* menu for Actions on Google.
 1. Click *Test*
 1. Click *View* to open the Actions on Google simulator.
-1. Type `Talk to my test app` in the simulator, or say `OK Google, talk to my test app` to any Actions on Google enabled device signed into your developer account.  *Note*, if testing multiple Google Actions, only *one* can be the test app - find the one that is currently chosen, and disable testing (click on the device icon in the web simulator)
+1. Type `Talk to my test app` in the simulator, or say `OK Google, talk to my test app` to any Actions on Google enabled device signed into your developer account.  *Note*, 1) if testing multiple Google Actions, only *one* can be the test app - find the one that is currently chosen, and disable testing (click on the device icon in the web simulator), 2) There are *two* surfaces, with and without screen you can pick, test with both!

 For more detailed information on deployment, see the [documentation](https://developers.google.com/actions/dialogflow/deploy-fulfillment).